| Hometown | Civilian Occupation |

 During his training in Texas, Dugan met and soon married Virginia T. Trumbature (1921–2022), a native of Houston.

 The 310th Fighter Squadron had been activated on February 9, 1942, in Baton Rouge, Louisiana, and assigned to the 58th Fighter Group of the Third Air Force.
 The next two years saw several moves and a transfer of the entire group to the First Air Force.
 Initially equipped with P-39s, the unit reequipped with P-40s, and eventually, Republic P-47 Thunderbolts.
 Although nominally tasked with the air defense of the continental United States, the 310th’s main job was training its pilots for future combat.
-The 310th moved to Hillsgrove in April 1943 and to Grenier in September 1943.
+The unit moved to Hillsgrove in April 1943.

 When Dugan went overseas, his wife was pregnant.
 In the spring of 1944, she gave birth to a son, Charles J. Dugan, who never had the chance to meet his father.